factorial-io/fabalicious/README.md

 # Note

-Fabalicious will be deprecated soon in favor of [phabalicious](https://github.com/factorial-io/phabalicious), This version will only receive bug-fixes but no new features, until the new phabalicious is stable and available in a beta version.
+Fabalicious is deprecated in favor of [phabalicious](https://github.com/factorial-io/phabalicious) which is available in a stable version now.
+Fabalicious will only receive important bugfixes.

 # How does fabalicious work in two sentences